briannaspishock/BIFS619-Group-Project/README.md

   - Ran `fastp` on all paired-end reads for each condition
   - Removed adapter sequences from raw reads.
 Quality filtering was disabled due to masked quality scores.
   - Generated per-sample trimming reports (`.html` and `.json`)
-  - Reran 'fastqc' on the trimmed files
+  - Reran `fastqc` on the trimmed files
-  - Ran 'multiqc' on the trimmed files
+  - Ran `multiqc` on the trimmed files

 - **Deliverables:**
 - QC plots for cleaned data